Volunteer Week Description

-We are excited to announce that our Applewood annual work week will be from the 25th to the 29th May.
+We are excited to announce that our Applewood annual volunteer week will be from the 2nd June to the 7th June 2020.
 This week gives us a chance to share our beautiful home with friends, previous visitors and people interested to see what we do, whilst getting important maintenance jobs done, which we need your help with.

 In past years we have built a compost toilet, raised beds, erected our yurt, fenced our orchards, and most importantly had a lot of fun!
 In the evenings we gathered around the fire, after a productive days work to sing songs, share stories and make merry with our home grown juice and cider!
 We also manage to fit in a tour of land and buildings and leave space for people to enjoy the peace and energy on our 20 acre smallholding.
 We will announce more about this years program later in the spring.
 This event will be family friendly.

 We have limited places, so If you would like to come please contact Emma at firstname.lastname@example.org .

 Applewood Permaculture Centre is a 20 acre smallholding.
 Looby and Chris are lucky to have this as their family home since July 2016, with their 2 daughters, as well as a training centre.
 There are various teaching spaces, from heated yurt and barn space to outdoor marquee and open air.
 There are many diverse habitats here already; we have woodland, orchard, pasture, pool and gardens.
 Applewood is a tranquil sanctuary for wildlife and people alike.
 We are blessed with night times filled with owl hoots and immense starry skies that you’ll get to enjoy round an outside fire.